 - d) New buildings and extensions will reflect the character and historic context of existing developments within the Parish.
 However, contemporary and innovative materials and design will be supported where positive improvement can be robustly demonstrated without detracting from the historic context; - e) Proposals should minimise the impact on general amenity and give careful consideration to noise, odour and light.
 Light pollution should be minimised wherever possible; - f) Where possible, enclosure of plots should be of native hedging, wooden fencing, or stone/brick wall, any enclosures that are necessarily removed through the development process should be reinstated in keeping with the original; - g) Housing plots should accommodate discreet storage containers compliant with the refuse collection system; - h) Development should incorporate sustainable design and construction techniques to meet high standards for energy and water efficiency, including the use of renewable and low carbon energy technology; and - i) Development should incorporate sustainable drainage systems with maintenance regimes to minimise vulnerability to flooding and climate change. - j) Development will include a need to enhance biodiversity and relate well to the topography of the area, with existing trees and hedges preserved whenever possible, including: - Roof and wall construction should incorporate integral bird nest boxes and bat breeding and roosting sites; - II.
 Provision should be made for wildlife including roof design, bat and bird boxes, hedgehog friendly fencing and the use of hedges; - III.
-Security lighting, if essential, should be operated by intruder sensors and illuminated for no longer than 1 minute.
-Sports and commercial facility lighting should be switched off during agreed 'curfew' hours between March and October, following best practice guidelines in Bats and Lighting Leicestershire Environmental Records Centre, 2014. - IV.
 Lighting design, location, type, lux levels and times of use should follow current best-practice, e.g. by applying the guidelines in Guidance note 08/18 Bats and artificial lighting in the UK: Bat Conservation Trust / Institution of Lighting Professionals, 2018.